soumitsalman/pybeansack/docs/espresso.md

 **Where We’re Headed:**

-Today, Espresso doesn’t track per-user engagement or fine-tune itself based on your personal preferences — but that’s coming soon.
+Today, Espresso ~~doesn’t track per-user engagement~~ (yes, it doooooees!) and doesn't fine-tune itself based on your personal preferences — but that’s coming soon.
 We’re hard at work to make Espresso a smarter, more personalized tool so that every session feels like a quick, invigorating shot of espresso tailored to your tastes.

 Join us on this journey as we brew the perfect cup of content just for you.